Bromine Hot Tub Maintenance 101

 How to Switch from Chlorine to Bromine in a Hot Tub

-If you’re already using chlorine, making the switch to bromine is actually quite easy.
-Next time you drain your hot tub and change out your water, simply add bromine instead of chlorine.
+If you’re already using chlorine, switching to bromine is actually quite easy.
+Next time you drain your hot tub and change out the water, simply add bromine instead of chlorine.

-Just never mix chlorine or bromine chemicals together outside of your hot tub.
+Never mix chlorine or bromine chemicals outside of your hot tub.

-And consider buying a fresh floating dispenser.
-Once you start using bromine, do not use chlorine pucks or chlorine granules.
-But like we said, chlorine shock is okay to use.
+Consider buying a fresh floating dispenser.
+Once you start using bromine, do not use chlorine pucks or granules.
+However, chlorine shock is okay.

 Frequently Asked Questions About Bromine in a Hot Tub